TooTouch/Hackers-Assistant/README.md

 # Hackers Assistance

 This is a repository for automatic programs helped work easily when I worked as hackers assistant in Hackers.
-I can reduce a lot of time that spent on other important matters through this repo.
+I can save a lot of time that spent on other important matters through this repo.
 Program list is as follows.

 1. Update the number of student applied classes
 2. Check students' comments